NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

 #### About Dataset and processing and cleaning of data:

 * SCOPUS data set is not open source.
 So we can not able to publish it.
-* ARXIV meta data(Limited field such as author name, title name, summary, citation, category) is open source and dataset is link is available below.
+* ARXIV meta data(Limited field such as author name, title name, summary, citation, category) is open source and dataset link is available below.
 * Data is already clean and arranged.

 **Dataset and Jupyter notebook is available under MIT - open source license.
 If you want to use this code or data feel free to do it, But,  Please cite me.**